 In order to obtain a CoS a number of basic requirements relating to the occupational type, skill and salary level of the job must be met.
 In most cases, evidence of how the job was advertised will also need to be provided in order to meet a Resident Labour Market Test (RLMT).
 The University would only normally be able to obtain a CoS for Research and Teaching roles, or those that require specified specialist skills and qualifications

 You will need to make an application for a visa for each dependant when you apply for your own visa.
-Full details are available from the UK Border Agency website.
+Full details are available from the UK Visas and Immigration website.

 The Certificate of Sponsorship will give you permission to work for the duration of your contract up to a maximum of 3 years in the first instance.
 An extension to a Certificate of Sponsorship can be issued for a further 2 years.
 After 5 years continuous service on a Certificate of Sponsorship, you can apply for permanent residency in the UK (also known as settlement).